Is the result you found in a test repeatable?

 Going backward can sometimes erode trust in your program.
 For example, when it gets flat, loses, or gets a different type of result.
 But this is a part of flip tests.
 If you’ve got a good program and experimentation culture to handle that, you’ll be fine.

 The last solution is time series and moving averages.
 The point of time series and moving averages is that you implement a test and see what happens over time.
 But you gotta be careful.
 There are lots of confounding variables here.
 You can try using the GA effect tool that allows you to do this more academically

-- need to report out on the ROI of a test initiative or group of tests
+- Report on the ROI of a test initiative or group of tests.

-- need to be extra confident in the test result
+- Be extra confident in your test result.